How to buy a second home in 2025: A 7-step guide

 Purchasing a second house will be a familiar process if you’re already a homeowner: You make an offer, negotiate, come to an agreement and prepare for closing.
 Prior to closing, you will:

 • Have a professional home inspector walk through the house.
-They’ll look for any issues that weren’t previously disclosed so you can make an informed decision regarding your purchase.
-You can negotiate with the seller or walk away if the inspection reveals anything major.
+They’ll look for any issues that the previous owner didn’t disclose so you can make an informed decision about your purchase.
+If the inspection reveals anything major, you can negotiate with the seller or walk away.

 • Have a professional home appraisal conducted.
-Your lender will arrange for an appraisal, which determines the home's real value to compare it to the listing price.
-You can proceed with the sale if the appraisal is equal to or higher than the listing.
-If the appraisal comes in lower, you should try negotiating for a price closer to the appraised value.
+Your lender will arrange for an appraisal, which determines the home's real value and compares it to the listing price.
+If the appraisal is equal to or higher than the listing, you can proceed with the sale.
+If the appraisal comes in lower, try negotiating for a price closer to the appraised value.

 • Purchase homeowners insurance.
 You’ll need proof of insurance before you can close on the second house.
 Compare rates from different insurance providers to find the best rate.
-Remember to account for local risks, like flooding or fires, that may need to be added on to your coverage.
+Remember to account for local risks, like flooding or fires, that you may need to add to your coverage.

 • Conduct a final walkthrough.
 Even though you’ve (likely) already toured the home, you’ll want to ensure it’s move-in ready.
 The final walkthrough is your fail-safe for avoiding buyer’s remorse.